People isolated in apartment buildings as over 200 lifts out, Brown says

 An Emergency Management spokesperson said they were aware of the issue, but were checking where the mayor got the “over 200” figure from.

+However, she urged anybody who may have welfare concerns to call Auckland Emergency Management on 0800 222 200.

+“Property owners and residents are advised to contact their body corporate or property managers to report any incidents of this nature.”

-They could not yet confirm whether they knew about the issue before Brown told them.
+She did not confirm whether Auckland Emergency Management knew about the issue before Brown told them.

+Noelene Buckland of the Auckland City Centre Residents Group, said although she wasn’t aware of the mayors claim, she didn’t think it was a priority issue for emergency management.

+“There will be some apartments that are more prone to this than others - it’s not an uncommon occurrence in an apartment building, and neither is a failed lift in any building,” she said.

 Brown said he finally had time to do media interviews after this week’s weather, stating that he knew it was important to have a “working relationship” with news media.